 Dunlop was a long time coming with their entry into the 50/50 segment, and these adventure motorcycle tires were well worth the wait.

-A ton of R&D went into developing the unique tread patterns of the front and rear tires, and the final product really stands out from the rest.
+A ton of R&D went into developing the unique tread patterns of the front and rear tires, and the final product truly stands out from the competition.

-And unlike some of those chevron-style tires, the Dunlops have zero high speed drift or wobble to speak of.
-Load your bike down as heavy or light as you want, and ride it however fast or aggressive you please on the pavement: These tires never have you second guessing on long highways and twisty canyon roads alike.
+And unlike some of those chevron-style tires, the Dunlops have zero high-speed drift or wobble to speak of.
+Load your bike down as heavy or light as you want, and ride it however fast or aggressively you please on the pavement: These tires never have you second-guessing on long highways and twisty canyon roads alike.

 Part of this can be chalked up to Dunlops linked tread blocks, which use structural bridges between wider knobs.
 The Trailmax Mission is clever though, as it employs these bridges close to the carcass to preserve offroad traction.